Environments

 Settings

-You will need to define appropriate config settings that vary in value for each environment in the relevant devops (private repo) and application-manifests(private repo) configurations (prod-settings.local.yml.j2
+You need to define appropriate config settings that vary in value for each environment in the relevant application-manifests(private repo) configurations.
+See this page for instructions.

 and must be safe to provide to the public.
-Get help in Slack from the on-call DevOps engineer to arrange secure delivery and configuration for settings that are used in the development environment via AWS Parameter Store (this step has been heading in the direction of, and will continue to move towards, a more self-service model by allowing teams to manage their own secrets).
+Get help in Slack from the on-call DevOps engineer to arrange secure delivery and configuration for settings that are used in the development environment via AWS Parameter Store.
+This allows your team to manage its own secrets.

 Help and feedback